 Activity Evidence that supports this approach Challenge number(s) addressed Recovery premium Bespoke Covid recovery - Pupil progress data shows that some Pupil Premium children who have missed school, chunks of learning, etc due to Covid need particular gaps filled.
-Personal assessment by Qualified teachers (who are part time) will carry out 15 hours of tutoring out of their normal working hours (using £2040 per term).
+Personal assessment by Qualified teachers will carry out 15 hours of tutoring per child out of their normal working hours.
 1, 2, 3,